A postpartum body has a lot going on.

 Start with the breath.
 Get the breath down.
 And then you can confidently move into all of these things that you love doing.

-If you’d like to practice this, I’ve got a free breath training tutorial which will help you reset your breathing and get your diaphragm working again!
+If you’d like to practice this, I’ve got a free breath training tutorial that will help you reset your breathing and get your diaphragm working again!